Grant Full Disk Access Permissions to the JumpCloud Agent for macOS

 To grant permissions for a non-JumpCloud MDM:

-A custom profile is required for Steps 1-2 and is attached to this article article.
+A custom profile is required for Steps 1-2 and is attached to this article.

 1. Download the profile file from this article.
 It’s located on the right side of this page under In this Article.